International Students Prepare to arrive

 Funding your studies

-Tuition fee information is provided in the individual course page for each program of study.
-Please select the 'international' tab to view international fees.
+Tuition fee information is available on the individual course pages.
+Remember to select the international tab on the course page to view the international fees.

 Incidental fees are compulsory purchases at an additional cost which are not covered by your tuition fees.